THE SEASON OF MIGRATIONS

 From 2017 to 2020, Border Crossings is focussing on the issue of migration in an ambitious and innovative programme of work that embraces new theatre, a photography exhibition, and two pan-European projects around learning, research and policy.

-From September 2017, we are collaborating with European partners to develop a cross-sectoral approach to work with refugees and migrants, in our project THE PROMISED LAND; as well as developing curricula for communities from minority language groups in MORE THAN WORDS.
-Our HLF-funded project POCAHONTAS AND AFTER continues, as we develop a photoraphy exhibition with diverse Londoners, responding to past portrayals of First Nations people in photography and art.
+Since September 2017, we have been collaborating with European partners to develop a cross-sectoral approach to work with refugees and migrants, in our project THE PROMISED LAND; as well as developing curricula for communities from minority language groups in MORE THAN WORDS.
+Our award-winning community project POCAHONTAS AND AFTER created a photography exhibition with diverse Londoners, responding to past portrayals of First Nations people in photography and art.
+The exhibition is available to tour!